ishakmohmed/GitSearch/README.md

 [6] How To Run The Project:
-If you want to see live, deployed version, head over to this link: https://gitsearchbyishak.netlify.app/ If you want to see the source code for this web application, head over to this link: https://github.com/ishakmohmed/GitSearch , and if you want to run this particular code, download the source code, install all the dependencies by typing "npm i" in the root of the folder (in terminal), and finally type "npm start" in root of the folder (in terminal) to start the web application on your localhost server.
+If you want to see live, deployed version, head over to this link: https://gitsearchbyishak.netlify.app/ If you want to see the source code for this web application, head over to this link: https://github.com/ishakmohmed/GitSearch , and if you want to run this particular code, download the source code.
+Make sure Node is installed globally on your machine, install all the dependencies by typing "npm i" in the root of the folder (in terminal), and finally type "npm start" in root of the folder (in terminal) to start the web application on your localhost server.